About AFCWA

 Competition abounds on the football field, but within our organization it is all about teamwork.
 Team identity, coaches' salaries, level of play or television exposure take a backseat to real life issues.
 The camaraderie erases all divisional lines that exist in the national polls and rankings.

-Meet Our President: Nedra Malone
+Meet Our President: Rebekah Provost-Emmons

-Greetings my AFCWA Sisters,
+Dear AFCWA Sisters,

-With love and excitement,
+With love and gratitude,

-President, American Football Coaches’ Wives Association
+President, American Football Coaches Wives Association

-2025-2026 Board of Directors
+2026-2027 Board of Directors

 Trustees